cotton-ahn/history-dependent-manipulation/README.md

 7. Image data will be saved to `clevr-dataset-gen/output`.
 8. To find how to annotate bounding box from the generated files,
    - refer to `{this repository}/find_bbox_info.pynb`

-## TO-DOs
-- organize data
-- count the number of data again
-- organize/upgrade code
-- check the reproducibility with the best model and test cases.
-- check whether the similar result can be reproduced.
-- Organize and Uploade code for image synthesis.

-## Code for model training
-### Environment Preparation

-## Data
-### Download
-### Usage and Visualization

-## Code for synthetic image generation
-### Environment Preparation
-### How to run this code